 ClassicPress Version 1 will remain fully compatible with WordPress 4.9.x and will be an LTS version (Long Term Support) as we plan to support the ClassicPress v1.x release series with bugfixes and security updates for as long as people need it.

 As version 2.x comes about, this is where things will change, but they will definitely inform users when compatibility will start to change.
-This is normal as a new product begins to create their own identity and breaks away from where things came from.
+This is normal as a new product begins to create its own identity and breaks away from where things came from.
 Joomla went through this, and things worked out great for them as I am sure this will be the same here.

 Will Rough Pixels Themes Work?